Idoarizs/Idoarizs/README.md

 <h1 align="center">Hi 👋, I'm Aodi Rizky Saputra</h1>
 <h3 align="center">A passionate learner in Technology, striving to create valuable solutions with a positive impact.</h3>

-- 🌱 I’m currently learning **Web & Mobile App Development, AI/ML Model Development, and Data Science**
+🌱 Currently, I'm diving deep into **Web & Mobile App Development**, **AI/ML Model Development**, and **Data Science** to expand my knowledge and build impactful solutions.
-- 👨‍💻 All of my projects are available at [Aodi's Projects](https://aodisaputra.vercel.app/)
+👨‍💻 You can explore all of my projects on my [Portfolio](https://aodisaputra.vercel.app/), showcasing the journey of my learning and development.
-- 📫 How to reach me: **aodirizky05@gmail.com**
+📫 Feel free to reach out to me at **aodirizky05@gmail.com** – I’m always excited to connect, collaborate, and explore new opportunities!

 <h3 align="left">Soial Media</h3>
 <p align="left">